phly/PhlyBlog/README.md

         // Tag cloud generation is possible, but you likely need to capture
         // the rendered cloud to inject elsewhere.
 You can do this with a
         // callback.
-        // The callback will receive a Zend\Tag\Cloud instance, the View
+        // The callback will receive a Laminas\Tag\Cloud instance, the View
         // instance, application configuration // (as an array), and the
         // application's Locator instance.
         'cloud_callback' => array('Application\Module', 'handleTagCloud'),